 We supply and fit all types of fire alarm systems for all businesses and budgets in Surrey, London and across the South-East.
 All of our work is guaranteed for 12 months as standard.

 Choosing from all the available fire alarm systems can feel like a bit of a minefield.
 You need to know how different systems work and which provides best value for your business.

 That’s where Surrey Fire & Safety can help.
-We’ve got nearly 20 years’ experience installing all types of fire detection systems and we understand that businesses need a fast, flexible service, and competitive prices.
+We’ve got over 20 years’ experience installing all types of fire detection systems and we understand that businesses need a fast, flexible service, and competitive prices.

 We’ll work with you every step of the way, offering no-nonsense advice and equipment tailored to a budget – a truly bespoke package that will ensure you comply with legislation and building regulations.

 Our friendly team of fully-qualified, expert engineers will gladly run through the basics and explain the different types of fire alarm system (don’t worry, you won’t need a science degree) but here’s a quick taster to get you started.